groupserver/buildout/docs/proxy-configure.rst

 To add a virtual host to Apache carry out the following steps.

 #.
 Ensure the ``rewrite``, ``proxy``, and ``proxy_httpd``
-    modules are enabled in Aapache:
+    modules are enabled in Apache:

       .. code-block:: console